richardboat/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-Currently, I am a third year Economics Ph.D.
-(Health Economics) student at the university of Colorado, Denver|Anshutz.
 I hold an MS degree in Mathematics (Mathematical Economics) from Western Kentucky University, USA.
-Also,  a few years back, I acquired a Bachelors degree from the Departments of Economics and Mathematics at the University of Cape Coast, Ghana.
+A few years back, I acquired a Bachelors degree from the Departments of Economics and Mathematics at the University of Cape Coast, Ghana.
 I am immensely passionate about the field of Economics and Data Science and aspire to be an Economist in future.
 During my free time, I enjoy nature, active sports, music, traveling and volunteering.